exasol/power-apps-connector/doc/user_guide/user_guide.md

 You should first set up the Exasol REST API in case you haven't done so.
 The REST API and instructions on how to set it up can be found [here](https://github.com/exasol/exasol-rest-api).

-## Installing the connector as a custom connector within your organisation

-Currently you need to install the connector as a custom connector within your organisation using the following steps found [here](local_installation.md).
 ## Current issues with the connector

 "Connect via on-premises data gateway" is currently NOT supported.